grimlock-/upnp_live/README.md

 upnp_live
 =============

-A UPnP MediaServer for mirroring live streams acquired via [StreamLink](https://github.com/streamlink/streamlink) (though it could theoretically work with any binary that gives the same output).
+A UPnP MediaServer for mirroring live streams acquired via [StreamLink](https://github.com/streamlink/streamlink) (though it could theoretically work with any binary that can print a stream to stdout).

 ## Dependencies
 [libupnp](http://sourceforge.net/projects/pupnp/files/pupnp/libUPnP%201.8.3/) v1.8.3